 Kishori Shahane

 Kishori Shahane is an Indian actor, best known for Tamil cinema.
-Kishori Shahane began their career in 1993.
+Kishori Shahane began their career in 1993 and has been a prominent figure in the industry for over 33 years.
 With 30 credits to their name, Kishori Shahane remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Kishori Shahane's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones